sasagawa888/eisl/documents/PARA2.md

 - (dp-exec a0 a1 ... an): Distributed parallel version of progn

 - (dp-part opt a0 a1 ... an): Sidtributed paralle version partial-execution.
+Executes arg1 to argn in parallel in child Lisps. opt == nil
+If one of arg returns nil stops exections and return nil, else  returns the result of the last execution.

+opt == t
+If one of arg returns non-nil stops exections and return result, else  returns the result of the last execution.

 - (dp-transfer fn): Transfers file fn to all child machines from the parent machine.